holochain/holochain-rust/doc/holochain_101/src/faq.md

 **TODO: Update re Rust and Wasm.**

-> Holochain core is written in Go; Holochain apps can be written in JavaScript or Lisp.
+> Holochain core is written in Go and Rust; Holochain apps can be written in JavaScript or Lisp.

-Holochain core is written in Go.
+### Go

 We picked Go because it's similar to C but has tons of more modern features like syntactic sugar, and lots of packages.
 It's also much less complicated than C++.
 Go is relatively simple, easy to learn, modern, and powerful.

+### Rust

+We picked Rust because it is a balance of safe code to write and a powerful language, specifically in its adaptability.

+> TODO - Update this

+### Development

 Holochain apps can currently be developed in JavaScript or Lisp, with front-end/UI built using CSS, HTML, and JavaScript.
 It's relatively easy to add more to the list of languages with which apps can be built.
 So for most of the development people will be doing on Holochain, a choice of languages can be used.

+> TODO - Update this

 ## Is Holochain open source?